Skip to content

 Analyze Your Portfolio

-Speaking of investments, with the Investment Checkup tool you can see how yours are performing.
+Speaking of investments, with the Investment Checkup tool, you can see how yours are performing.
 You'll also see how they may do better.

-Your current portfolio asset allocation can be compared to an ideal target allocation designed to minimize risk and optimize returns.
+Your current investment portfolio asset allocation can be compared to an ideal target allocation designed to minimize risk and optimize returns.

 Calculate and Plan for Retirement

-Personal Capital's Retirement Planner – “the most sophisticated, realistic retirement planning calculator available today” – allows you to see precisely where you are today in terms of achieving your retirement goals for tomorrow.
+Empower's Retirement Planner – “the most sophisticated, realistic retirement planning calculator available today” – allows you to see precisely where you are today in terms of achieving your retirement goals for tomorrow.

 On the flip side, it also allows you to see how additional sources of income – social security, rental income, pensions, inheritances, etc. – may affect your retirement.